Studio-Piot/fastapi-sdk/docs/route_controller.md

 # List accounts with their projects included
 GET /accounts/?include=projects

-# List projecta with multiple relations included
+# List projects with multiple relations included
 GET /projects/?include=projects&include=account

 # Get a specific account with its projects included